sage-code/maj/basic.md

 In this document we describe the basics of MAJ semantic.

-* How to say greedings
+* How to say greetings
 * Pronouns and cases
 * Verb tense
 * Noun article